akahn1213/RaceAI/README.md

 # RaceAI
-Reinforcement Learning based training of self-driving car models using a genetic algorithm
+Training of self-driving car models using a genetic algorithm